-The display system must be connected to earth-ground.
+The display must be connected to earth-ground.
 Proper grounding is necessary for reliable equipment operation.
 It also protects the equipment from damaging electrical disturbances and lightning.
-The display must be properly grounded or the warranty will be void.
+The display must be grounded as follows or the warranty will be void.

-The material of an earth-ground electrode differs from region to region and from conditions present at the site.
-Consult the National Electrical Code and any local electrical codes that may apply.
-The support structure of the display cannot be used as an earth-ground electrode.
+The support structure of the display cannot be used as a ground.
 The support is generally embedded in concrete, and if in earth, the steel is either primed or it corrodes, making it a poor ground.
+Use one ground rod at each display support column.